Regex Tester

 1

-Enter your regular expression pattern in the regex field
+Enter your regular expression in the pattern field

 2